 Prior to March 1, 2002, the Company leased office space and certain equipment under a non-cancelable operating lease agreement with RJRT.
-Rent expense incurred by the Company under the RJRT lease was approximately \$609,000 and \$106,000 for the years ended December 31, 2001 and 2002, respectively.
-The Company has no future minimum lease payments to RJRT as of December 31, 2003.
+Rent expense incurred by the Company under the RJRT lease was approximately \$106,000 for the year ended December 31, 2002.
+The Company has no future minimum lease payments to RJRT as of December 31, 2004.

 A member of the Company's board of directors serves as an officer of RJRT.
 Equity compensation for such director's service has been made, at the director's request, directly to RJRT.
-The numbers of shares subject to stock options granted to RJRT during the years ended December 31, 2001, 2002 and 2003 and the nine months ended September 30, 2004 in connection with the director's services are 0, 32,500, 7,500 and 0, respectively.
-In addition, a stock option for an additional 32,500 shares was granted to RJRT during the year ended December 31, 2002 in connection with the services of a former director.
-A portion of that option, representing 15,775 shares, was forfeited when that director ceased to serve as a director.
-In connection with the issuance of the stock options, the Company recognized compensation expense of \$0, \$43,550, \$2,512 and \$2,512 during 2001, 2002, 2003 and the nine months ended September 30, 2004, respectively.
+The numbers of shares subject to stock options granted to RJRT during the years ended December 31, 2002, 2003 and 2004 in connection with the director's services are 4,333, 1,000 and 2,103 shares, respectively.
+In addition, a stock option for an additional 4,333 shares was granted to RJRT during the year ended December 31, 2002 in connection with the services of a former director.
+A portion of that option, representing 2,103 shares, was forfeited when that director ceased to serve as a director.
+In connection with the issuance of the stock options, the Company recognized compensation expense of \$43,550, \$2,512 and \$4,247 during 2002, 2003 and 2004, respectively.

 Prior to December 31, 2003, the Company used the services of a RJRT employee for toxicology studies and purchased materials used for research and development and copy and print services through RJRT.
-The Company paid RJRT \$810,000, \$525,000 and \$201,000 for these services during 2001, 2002, and 2003, respectively.
+The Company paid RJRT \$525,000 and \$201,000 for these services during 2002, and 2003, respectively.
+During 2004, the Company continued to use copy and print services totaling \$79,000.